learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 `index.js` as we did while building our own redux set up, we've now separated out the reducer function, giving it a relevant name, `shoppingListItemReducer`, and let the Redux library take care of our `createStore` function.
-These two pieces are both imported in to `src/index.js` and used to create `store`.
+These two pieces are both imported into `src/index.js` and used to create `store`.

 This `store` value is then passed in as a prop to `Provider`.